jhidding/adhesion-code/README.md

 We present a (relatively) small example of using the CGAL library ([http://cgal.org](http://cgal.org)) to run the adhesion model.
 This literate C++ code generates an initial potential field and computes the *regular triangulation* to that potential, which is a weighted generalisation of the *Delaunay triangulation*.
 The output is a selection of its dual, the power diagram or weighted Voronoi tessellation, written in a form that is ready for analysis and visualisation.

+This software emanates from NWO project 614.000.908 supervised by Gert Vegter and Rien van de Weygaert.

 ![The output structure](figures/web-evolution.png)

 ## Documentation